 - Faculty and staff began moving into the School of Pharmacy and Pharmaceutical Sciences building on July 16, 2018.

 - The building officially opened in August 2018.

 - The first cohort of PharmD students enrolled in 2017 and had class on the University's Vestal campus until moving to the new building.

 - The school's inaugural class of Doctor of Pharmacy students graduated in 2021.

 The campus is a few minutes’ drive from both UHS Wilson Medical Center and Ascension Lourdes Hospital, and also houses the University’s Decker College of Nursing and Health Sciences and other healthcare-based organizations and high-tech businesses.

-The 84,000 square-foot, four-story building will include state-of-the-art research labs; teaching labs; offices for faculty and staff; a lecture hall; and interactive classrooms that can be used for lectures, team-based learning and small-group work.
-There will be compounding, pharmaceutical care and sterile labs, mock community and hospital pharmacies as well as a state-of-the-art simulation lab.
-Outside will be a medicinal garden.
+The 105,000-square-foot, four-story building includes ultramodern research labs; teaching labs; offices for faculty and staff; and interactive classrooms that can be used for lectures, team-based learning and small-group work.
+There are compounding, pharmaceutical care and sterile labs, mock community and hospital pharmacies as well as a cutting-edge simulation lab.

-Nearly two floors of the building will be dedicated to research with high-tech research tools and equipment as well as high-throughput screening capability and large-data computing.
+Nearly two floors of the building are dedicated to research with high-tech research tools and equipment as well as high-throughput screening capability and large-data computing.

-New York State Governor Andrew Cuomo provided funding for the $60 million school in the state budget as part of a NYSUNY 2020 initiative.
+New York state provided funding for the $60 million school in the state budget.